MinecraftForge/Documentation/docs/animation/asm.md

 Using an ASM instance, you can get the current state with `.currentState()` and transition to another state with `.transition(nextState)`

 `VariableValue` parameters can have their value set by calling `.setValue`, but oddly you can not read this value back.
 There is no need to inform the ASM of this change, it happens automatically.
+All of the other clips can be used from code too if you so desire, but I will not go into their API here as they are mainly designed to be used in the JSON files.

 File Format
 -------------